-This post is a guest contribution by Emma Kimmerly, Partner Marketing Lead at Friendbuy.
+This article was written by Emma Kimmerly, Partner Marketing Lead at Friendbuy.

 Every brand loves a happy customer, and knowing that you have recent buyers who love your product enough to give you positive feedback is a great feeling.
 But your happiest customers can do more than provide validation and direction – they can also become significant revenue drivers for your business through a referral program.

 Beyond their *hopefully high* repeat purchase rate, your happiest customers are also the most likely to recommend your product to their friends and family.
 These word-of-mouth referrals are powerful – and scalable.

 In fact, high-growth brands can acquire 5 to 15% of their new customers with a thoughtfully implemented referral program.
 Your customer experience program is a great way to identify your happiest customers, and then encourage them to refer their friends throughout the post-purchase journey.